Azankhan2005/Azankhan2005/README.md

 - Attracted projects through portfolio showcases on sports CV, data insights, and applied AI solutions.
 - Designed and fine-tuned ML models for tasks like gesture recognition, video action classification, and OCR.
 - Shared knowledge through technical content, tutorials, and code demos, building credibility and brand in the AI community.

-### Computer Vision Engineer — Upwork | 2024–2025
-- Partnered with startups and research teams to create real-time video AI systems.
-- Specialized in sports-focused AI: race analytics, fight clinch/ground time detection, and movement tracking.
-- Delivered scalable, production-ready solutions using Docker, Flask, and GCP, optimized for deployment in cloud and edge devices.

 ---